juev/awesome-stars/README.md

 ## C

+- [libsql/libsql](https://github.com/libsql/libsql) – libSQL is a fork of SQLite that is both Open Source, and Open Contributions.
 - [koekeishiya/skhd](https://github.com/koekeishiya/skhd) –  Simple hotkey daemon for macOS
 - [0xdea/exploits](https://github.com/0xdea/exploits) – A handy collection of my public exploits, all in one place.
 - [tectonic-typesetting/tectonic](https://github.com/tectonic-typesetting/tectonic) – A modernized, complete, self-contained TeX/LaTeX engine, powered by XeTeX and TeXLive.